alexandru-rx/w1887688-Advanced-Server-Side/README.md

 ## 10. Summary

-This project demonstrates a full-stack web application with clear separation of secure authentication, structured database design, and data-driven analytics visualisation.
+The project I've built using the criteria given demonstrates a full-stack web application with clean seperation of frontend and backend, incorporating a secure authentication system, structured database design and a data-driven analytics dashboard.